Seattle Parks and Recreation Jesús Aguirre, Superintendent

 To view information about a current project click on the arrow at the right side of the box below and select the park or facility from this list.

 Seattle Parks and Recreation values the community's commitment and support to our parks and green spaces.
 One of our goals is to actively engage and build relationships with Seattle's diverse population.
 From this page, we invite you to explore information on how to get involved with Parks and to learn the best way to provide input or participate in public processes.
 Do you have an idea for a park?
 Do you want to volunteer?
 Do you need information on current projects?

-The information or links on this page provide the information that makes Seattle Parks and Recreation easily accessible to you.
-You'll find a link to our volunteer opportunities page, information on current and planned projects, our Public Involvement Policy, a link to the grassroots Neighborhood Matching Fund, and a link to the Board of Park Commissioners, who take public comment and consider Parks issues at their regular meetings on the 2nd and 4th Thursday of each month.
+Links on this page provide access to our volunteer opportunities page, information on current and planned projects, our Public Involvement Policy, to the grassroots Neighborhood Matching Fund, and to the Board of Park Commissioners, who take public comment and consider Parks issues at their regular meetings on the 2nd and 4th Thursday of each month.